AristaUpstateNY/Newsletter/docs/index.md

     ---

-    We make is easy for you to view products that are of interest, all virtually!
-Technical memebers of the team showcase outstading explanation of the products.
+    We make it easy for you to view products that are of interest, all virtually!
+Technical memebers of the team showcase outstanding explanation of the products.
 Click below to see our list of Webinars.

     [Arista Webinars](https://www.arista.com/en/company/news/webinars){.md-button}

 -   __Global Events__

     ---
-    Join us in person to get a closer look in our list of produts and solution, as well as get the chance to meet members of the team.
-Click below to see our list of ipcoming Events.
+    Join us in person to get a closer look in our list of products and solution, as well as get the chance to meet members of the team.
+Click below to see our list of upcoming Events.

     [Upcoming Events](https://www.arista.com/en/company/news/events){ .md-button }